For The Future of Horticulture

 From the moment Garrick and his CEO arrived at the awards ceremony, the synergies of this partnership have delivered impact beyond what either partner had expected.

 Networking with representatives from TAFE in Ryde, a new partnership was born for Mayfield to run tours for TAFE students, and for students to become interns at Mayfield.

 The Mayfield video was screened on the night to introduce the partnership to the audience of 140 awardees and industry representatives and generated a number of calls from guests hoping to visit.

 The generous gift of Mayfield passes to the speakers on the night is facilitating more networking opportunities in the garden.

 Since the awards night the relationship between the Australian Garden Council and Mayfield Garden has continued to grow stronger, with the council’s 2018 AGM being held at Mayfield Garden.

 Katanah Jas, a young horticulturist from the Gold Coast and recipient of the Mayfield funded award, will fly out on her international work experience trip in May 2019 and visit Mayfield upon her return to report on her trip.

 The partnership between Mayfield, BBM and the Australian Garden Council is an example of what can be achieved when private sector, industry peak bodies and not for profits join forces to make an impact for the future of an industry.

-In 2019, BBM will offer awards in both Horticulture and Landscape Construction to further promote the sector and help develop an exceptional talent base for Australia’s horticulture.
+In 2019, BBM and Mayfield are again offer scholarships in horticulture to further promote the sector and help develop an exceptional talent base for Australia’s horticulture.
 Our partners’ expertise, passion and vision will be instrumental in creating a sustainable future for this industry.